Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 which is the pullback of $ \cL \cM_{1}(M;\alpha)$ to $ \codC{2}{L}$.
 This allows us to define a circle bundle

 whose fibre at a given equivalence class of maps is the unit tangent space to $\bC \bP^{1}$ at the marked point.
+We shall presently introduce, in Lemma \ref{lem:compactification_capping_moduli_spaces_corners}, a manifold with corners in which this appears as a codimension $1$ stratum.
 Note that the boundary of $ \codtC{2}{L}$ is $\codt{3}{L}$. \begin{rem} The only difference between \eqref{eq:normal_bundle_virtual_codim_2} and \eqref{eq:normal_bundle_codimension_2}, is that the former does not involve the tangent space of the disc.
 The reason for this is the fact that the Fredholm description of a gluing theorem on $\codC{2}{L}$ corresponds to gluing of a sphere to a ghost disc bubble with one interior marked point and one boundary marked point.
 In analogy with \eqref{eq:normal_bundle_codimension_2}, we should strictly speaking define \eqref{eq:normal_bundle_virtual_codim_2} to be the tensor product of $ \cL \cM_{1}(M;\alpha)$ with the tangent space to this ghost bubble at its interior marked point.
 But this second line bundle is canonically trivial. \end{rem}

-In Section \ref{sec:compactify_capping_mod_space}, we shall sketch the proof of \begin{lem} There exists a compact manifold with corners $\Chat(L)$ whose interior is diffeomorphic to the interior of $\cC(L)$, and whose corner strata are respectively diffeomorphic to the components of $\cod{1}{L}$, $\codtC{2}{L}$, and $\codt{3}{L}$. \end{lem}

-We denote the closure of $\cod{1}{L}$ in $\Chat(L)$ by which is a manifold with boundary equipped with a smooth structure by virtue of its inclusion in $\Chat(L)$.
+In Section \ref{sec:compactify_capping_mod_space}, we shall sketch the proof of \begin{lem} There exists a compact manifold with corners $\Chat(L)$ containing $\cC(L)$ as a complement of a union of strata contained in the boundary, and whose corner strata are respectively diffeomorphic to the components of $\cod{1}{L}$, $\codtC{2}{L}$, and $\codt{3}{L}$. \end{lem} We denote the closure of $\cod{1}{L}$ in $\Chat(L)$ by which is a manifold with boundary equipped with a smooth structure by virtue of its inclusion in $\Chat(L)$.
 This space is also the closure $\codb{1}{L}$ of $ \cod{1}{L} $ in $\Phat(L;0)$.
 In Lemma \ref{lem:boundary_smooth_structure_diffeo}, we prove that the two induced smooth structures are diffeomorphic via a diffeomorphism which is the identity on the boundary $\codt{3}{L}$.
 We write $\hat{W}(L)$ for the union of $\Chat(L)$ and $\Phat(L;0)$ along this common codimension $1$ boundary stratum.